hkdb/SSHshare/win/README.md

     - wget
     - gcc (Development Only)
     - Go (Development Only)
+    - zip (Development Only)
+    - unzip (Development Only)
 - [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/) (Development Only)

 ### Delta:

+- ssh-vault will be included in the release zip

-ssh-vault will be installed at C:\Users\<username>\AppData\Local\Microsoft\WindowsApps
+- ssh-vault will be installed at C:\Users\<username>\AppData\Local\Microsoft\WindowsApps

-The two DLL files must be in the same directory as the compiled exe for it to run properly.
+- The two DLL files must be in the same directory as the compiled exe for it to run properly.

+- SSHshare will be installed in C:\Users\<username>\AppData\Local\Programs\SSHshare\

+- A desktop shortcut will be automatically made.

 ### Compiling: